I hate that Monday means another week of having to wake up and get to the office. Do it in style and you might make it a little easier on yourself.

 Luckily for you, Mad Men fever has been sweeping the world and its designers.
 Clothing stores are rushing to put out Mad Men suits, one of which I picked up from Banana Republic in 2009 and very closely resembles a summer version of the gray suit Don sports throughout the pilot episode.
 To create your own:

-- White button-down dress shirt with a moderate spread point collar, breast pocket, and double French cuffs
+- White cotton poplin dress shirt with a moderate-spread point collar, breast pocket, and double/French cuffs

-- Thin black leather belt with a squared silver clasp
+- Slim black leather belt with a squared steel single-claw clasp

 - Light khaki single-breasted beltless raincoat with a long single vent

-- Dark gray short-brimmed fedora with a wide black band
+- Dark gray felt short-brimmed fedora with a wide black ribbon

-- Jaeger-LeCoultre Memovox wristwatch with a silver or white “Tuxedo” dial, round steel case, and black leather strap
+- Jaeger-LeCoultre Memovox wristwatch with a silver and white “Tuxedo” dial, round steel case, and black leather strap

 - White short-sleeve crew neck undershirt

 This Mad Men-only section will appear in Don Draper’s articles, with tips from each episode on the things Don does that make him… Don.

 We already touched upon helping a woman put her coat on.
 Whether she’s your wife, your mistress, or your mother, you should follow Don’s example and treat women with respect.
 Just because he cheats on his wi- Well… Just treat them with respect anyway, who cares what characters on TV do?